M. S. Ramarao: Tollywood

 His movie singing career spanned 1944–64 in Madras.

 He also sang "Ee vishala prashantha ekanta soudhamlo" for O. P. Nayyar's Telugu movie Neerajanam.

 Personal life

-M.S.Rama Rao married Lakshmi Samrajyam in 1946 and had three children P.V.Sarojini Devi, M.Babu Rao and M.Nageshwar Rao.
+Rama Rao married Lakshmi Samrajyam in 1946 and had three children P.V.
+Sarojini Devi, M. Babu Rao and M. Nageshwar Rao.

-He was inspired to write Hanuman chalisa because of his elder son Babu Rao who was a pilot in the Indian Air force whose whereabouts were not known for a long time during the Indo-Pak war in 1971, so he dedicated himself to lord Hanuman for his safe return and composed and sang the Hanuman chalisa in Telugu.
+He was inspired to write Hanuman Chalisa because of his elder son Babu Rao who was a pilot in the Indian Air force whose whereabouts were not known for a long time during the Indo-Pak war in 1971, so he dedicated himself to lord Hanuman for his safe return and composed and sang the Hanuman chalisa in Telugu.

 His only lineage to carry his surname is capt Moparti Anil Rao (grandson) and then his son Moparti Aman Rao (great-grandson).
 All of them being three generations of pilots.
 M.S.Rama Rao's second grandson is taking forward his legacy by continuing to perform his songs.